 3. Check Mountain Passes and Forest Roads

-Road condition can be an important step for narrowing down geographic areas to look for snowshoe routes in.
-If Steven’s Pass is closed for the day, perfect weather and avalanche conditions won’t help!
+Road evaluation is an important step for narrowing down geographic areas.
+If the road to your route is closed, perfect weather and avalanche conditions won’t help!

 Places to check for road conditions include WSDOT, the national park or wilderness pages for your region, or WTA trip reports to see if anyone has been on your road recently.
 If there are no recent trip reports, finding a hike in a similar region and elevation may help.
 Lastly, facebook groups such as Washington hikers and climbers often have members posting about road conditions, and you can ask the community.

 Some things to consider:

 - Some passes and roads are closed during the winter, including Highway 20 in the North Cascades, part of Mountain Loop Highway and many of Mt.
 Rainier’s roads.

 - Some forest roads are impassable after November and many snowshoe routes include walking up a closed forest road to get to the summer trailhead.
 This is sometimes lovely but needs to be factored into your mileage goals.

 - Some roads are conditionally open, such as the road to Paradise in Mt.
 Rainier National Park or Hurricane Ridge in the Olympic National Park.
 Both national parks have a twitter account that updates the status of the roads, and Hurricane Ridge is often only open on weekends.

 - Some roads are open and navigable most of the winter, but weather or snow conditions may make it impassable, including major mountain passes like Stevens Pass or Snoqualmie Pass.
 Stevens Pass, Snoqualmie Pass, and Mt.
 Rainier have webcam systems, so you are able to check road conditions.